andresuarezz26/newrev.io/README.md

 ---

+## Why a Browser UI?

+We built Newrev as a browser-based interface because it offers several key benefits for AI-assisted coding:

+**Lightweight**:
+Newrev runs as a lightweight web app, while the heavy work is handled by terminal-based AI agents.
+This keeps your computer fast and responsive, using less resources.

+**Work with different agents**:
+Some coding agents need step-by-step guidance, others work more independently.
+The browser UI lets you combine and control these agents easily.
+You can also mix Newrev agents with agents that works with the IDE.

+**Portability, zero-setup**:
+Thanks to its architecture, Newrev is designed to be capable of support cloud-based setups.
+This unlocks features as coding with just a link, no installation required and access your environment from any device.

+**Interface customization**:
+Unlike IDE plugins, a browser UI lets us design custom layouts that match how each AI agent works.
+This makes the experience smoother, clearer, and more powerful.

+## Experimental Disclaimer

+Newrev is an experimental project currently in active development.
+It's not yet stable, so you might encounter bugs, incomplete features, or breaking changes as we evolve.
+We're building this in the open with the community and truly welcome:

+Bug reports
+Feature requests
+Pull requests
+Good vibes!
+Help us improve by opening issues or submitting pull requests.
+Check out our Contributing section for more details on how you can help.

 ### Usage

 Once the installation is complete, you will have two new commands (`newrev-client` and `newrev-run`) available in your terminal.